klauseduard/under-over-models/chapters/01-introduction.md

 significant new factor influencing these dynamics.
 While the core analogies explored in this publication remain relevant, AI introduces novel complexities and capabilities that challenge traditional models of work, communication, and structure.
-The impact of AI will be touched upon contextually within relevant chapters, with a dedicated and comprehensive exploration provided in Chapter 8.
+The impact of AI will be touched upon contextually within relevant chapters, with a dedicated and comprehensive exploration provided in Chapters 8 and 9.

 Underpinning some of these explorations will be ideas related to [system dynamics](https://en.wikipedia.org/wiki/System_dynamics), feedback, and adaptation, drawing inspiration from fields like